 Some symptoms of eating in a stressed state include:

-While a lot of us have trouble avoiding this scenario we can make things better – you guessed it, with essential oils!
+While many of us have trouble avoiding this scenario, we can make things better – you guessed it, with essential oils!

 Essential Oils for Digestion